scoop-group/TiSR/README.md

 This package is currently not registered.
 First, clone this repository and make sure to do it recursively, as there is a submodule.
 Thereafter, install all the dependencies, which are loaded in the TiSR.jl file.
-If you keep trying to load the module, you will be promoted for each package to install it.
+If you keep trying to load the module, you will be prompted for each package to install it.

 A more detailed example is provided in example/example_main.jl.
 However, you may also start with the following minimal example: